twolfson/react-playground/README.md

 - Using a bespoke in-memory ORM
 - Missing CSRF security

+**Concepts to experiment with:**

+- [ ] Passing ids/primitives only to components
+    - All components must request deeper data from singleton store
+- [ ] Render all static content on server and only link up interactive components on browser (e.g. tabs, modals)
+    - Curious about difference in page weight (should be significant) and flexibility engineering-wise

 ## Getting Started
 To get our repo running locally, run the following steps: